How can I help you?

 import 'zone.js';

-Custom toolbar items can be added to the Grid component by defining the toolbar property as a collection of ItemModel objects.
+Custom toolbar items in the Angular Data Grid allow addition of personalized functionality to the toolbar.
+These items can be added by defining the toolbar property as a collection of ItemModel objects.
 These objects define the custom items and their corresponding actions.
-The actions for the customized toolbar items are defined in the toolbarClick event.
+The actions for customized toolbar items are defined in the toolbarClick event.

 By default, custom toolbar items are positioned on the left side of the toolbar.
-However, you can change the position by using the align property of the ItemModel
+The position can be changed by using the align property of the ItemModel.
+The following example demonstrates applying the align property with the value Right for the “Collapse All” toolbar item.

 import { Component, OnInit, ViewChild } from '@angular/core';